Food Intolerance Diagnostic ELISA Kits for the detection of specific IgG4 and specific IgG

 The identified units/mL can be assigned to the respective intensity and provide the level of specific IgG4sensitization (See table below).

-The identified units/ml of IgG4 represent the level of food sensitisation
+The identified units/ml of IgG4 and IgG represent the level of food sensitisation